 - 1. We need women who treasure the pleasure of God above all else.
-More than fashion, for sure, but even more than good things like family.
+More than fashion, for sure, but even more than blessings like family.
 We need women who treasure the pleasure of God above all else.
-Do you? - 2.
+Is that true of you? - 2.
 We need women who are willing to fight for the honor of their God.
-We don't have time to waste in pampered living.
+This is not a time for us to coast home in pampered living.
 There's a war going on, and we need to get involved.
 How?
-Turn off the television and pray for your kids and grandkids and neighbors' kids.
-Ask God to save them from the evil one and the evils with which he entices them.
-Turn off the fashion channel and invest your God-given money and time in ways that will make Christ known.
-Be a fighter, and fight for the honor of God. - 3.
+We need to turn off the distractions, and pray fervently for our kids and grandkids and neighbors' kids.
+We need to ask God to save them from the evil one and the evils with which he entices them.
+We need to invest our God-given money and time in ways that will make Christ known.
+We need to people who fear the Lord and fight for His honor. - 3.
 We need to give honor to such women.
 And I do that right now.
-I am so thankful for you ladies who are saying no to the world and no to yourself, because what matters to you is the honor of God.
+I am so thankful for you ladies who are saying no to the world and no to yourself, because what matters most to you is the honor of God.
 We bless you.
 We honor you.
 We thank you.